How to install KOSI Proxy

 #aspnetcoreEnvironment: Production

-After the values.yaml file has been created, the KOSI Proxy can be installed via a kosi package.
+After creating the values.yaml file, the KOSI Proxy can be installed using a kosi package.

 cd ~/kosi-proxy